USING YOUR WHOLE HOUSE FAN

 When the outside air temperature is cooler than inside your home or attic, do the following:

 2 Turn on your whole house fan using the switch or portable remote and timer

 3 Feel the nice, cool breeze as air passes through to the attic and fresh air replaces stale, trapped air

-4 Experience a complete exchange of all the air in your home in just 3-4 minutes
+4 Experience complete indoor air exchanges in your home every 3-4 minutes

-5 If you have proper ventilation, save energy as warm air passes right out of your attic, allowing the entire home to stay cool for hours
+5 Save energy as warm air passes right out of your attic, allowing the entire home to stay cool for hours

-While some choose to benefit from a good fan in the morning and evening, because of Colorado's cool, dry climate, you can use your whole house fan and ventilation system even in the peak of the day almost year-round.
+Don't forget: While some choose to benefit from a good fan in the morning and evening, because of Colorado's cool, dry climate, using your whole house fan and ventilation system when appropriate can remove indoor air pollutants year-round.

-Managing intake: It is vitally important that you open enough doors and windows to support the airflow generated by the fan.
+It is vitally important that you open enough doors and windows to support the airflow generated by your whole house fan.
 Use the ceiling grate as a reference to open windows and doors.

-For QuietCool fans: At least 1x the area of the grate on low and 2x on high for targetted cooling.
+At least 1x the area of the grate on low and 2x on high for targeted cooling.
 For general cooling, double the open areas of fans.